A-hosoda/claude-code-docker/README.md

 # Claude Code Docker

-Run [Claude Code CLI](https://docs.anthropic.com/claude/docs/claude-code-cli-usage) safely in a Docker container.
-This containerized setup provides a controlled environment for macOS and Linux users who want to interact with Claude's coding capabilities without risking accidental file modifications.
+Run [Claude Code CLI](https://docs.anthropic.com/claude/docs/claude-code-cli-usage) in a Docker container for enhanced safety.
+This containerized setup provides a controlled environment for macOS and Linux users who want to interact with Claude's coding capabilities while minimizing the risk of unintended file modifications.

 ---